uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

-One of the teaching staff in your section will sign off on what you completed within section.
+In section, one of the teaching staff will sign off on what you completed.

 You will be able to take your paper with you, and you should continue brainstorming throughout your project.